andy-polhill/TanksJS/README.md

 ====
 * Load Testing and Performance Improvements
 * Rationalising, Rationalising and more Rationalising
-* Power Ups
-* Come up with a way to slow fire rate
 * Styling
 * Queueing system
 * IE Support (I suppose)